-The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost to protect proprietary the information in order transportation cost information.
-A requirement publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.
+The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost protect the information in order to proprietary transportation cost information.
+A requirement to publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.